 - Your bodily injury (BI) liability coverage or the other driver's personal injury protection (PIP) coverage

 Since you (and not the deer, unfortunately) were found at-fault in the accident's police report, you may be held liable for third-party medical-related expenses after the crash.
 In most states, BI is a required coverage.
 Your insurer would likely pay up to the chosen per-incident limit in this case.

-In no-fault states, personal injury protection could cover the other driver's medical care up to a certain limit that varies by state.
+In no-fault states, PIP could cover the other driver's medical care up to a certain limit that varies by state.